usmaanalii/javascript/JavaScript30/analysis.md

 const keys = document.querySelectorAll('.key');
 ```

-This will return the HTML element you trying to select (or all of them as a NodeList*), an example of what will be returned for `key` is shown below.
+This will return the HTML element you trying to select (or all of them as a NodeList), an example of what will be stored in `key` is shown below.

 ``` html
 <div data-key="65" class="key">
     <kbd>A</kbd>
     <span class="sound">clap</span>
 </div>
 ```

 ### classList